 - Love Your Life: 100 Ways to Start Living the Life You Deserve (Hardie Grant, 2013)

 - 100 Days Happier (Hardie Grant, 2013)

-- He Who Must Be Obeid: The Untold Story (Vintage Australia, 2014)
+- He Who Must Be Obeid: The Untold Story with Kate McClymont (Vintage Australia, 2014)

 Leonie Binge grew up in the western suburbs of Sydney in a typical middle-class family.
 After listening to tales of her mother and aunt growing up in an orphanage during the Depression and how their older sister tracked them down, determined to find and care for them, Leonie promised she would one day write their story.
 This became the memoir Nellie’s Vow, published by Arbon.
 Leonie, a teacher, lives in Melbourne with her husband and three children.

 Emily Bitto has a Masters in literary studies and a PhD in creative writing from the University of Melbourne.
 Her writing has appeared in various publications, including The Sydney Morning Herald, Meanjin, Heat, the Australian Literary Review and The Big Issue Fiction Edition.
 The Strays was first published in 2014, after it was shortlisted for the Victorian Premier’s Literary Award for an Unpublished Manuscript.
 It went on to be shortlisted for the Indie Prize and the Dobbie Award, and to win the 2015 Stella Prize.
 Emily has also been awarded the 2016 Tina Kane Emergent Writers Award.
 The Strays was published in the US by Hachette and in the UK by Legend Press.
 Emily lives in Melbourne where she co-owns a Carlton wine bar, Heartattack & Vine.